-Of course, there's no official word yet, but Apple has been active during the conference talking to developers about its plans and ensuring plenty of games will support the joypad at launch.Back in 2008, Apple applied for a patent relating to a Wiimote-like controller, but there is no indication that patent is related to this effort.
+Of course, there's no official word yet, but Apple has been active during the conference talking to developers about its plans and ensuring plenty of games will support the joypad at launch.

 It's been operating a meeting room at the show, albeit booked under a pseudonym company name to avoid media attention.

 However, speaking anonymously, multiple developer sources have confirmed the news to PocketGamer.biz.